Impulse Response Analysis of Structural Nonlinear Time Series Models: Introduction

-Let us now mention some other works on the topic on nonlinear response.
-Recently, \cite{goncalvesStatedependentLocalProjections2024} outlined a general, nonparametric LP estimation procedure for nonlinear IRFs, although the theoretical properties of their method have not been fully established yet. \cite{gourieroux2023nonlinear} also devise a framework for nonparametric kernel estimation and inference of IRFs via local projections, although they mostly work in the one-dimensional, single lag case.
-The seminal work of \cite{jordaEstimationInferenceImpulse2005} suggested the so-called ``{flexible local projection}'' approach based on the Volterra expansion.
-There are multiple issues with this method: First, the Volterra expension is not formally justified, nor is its truncation, which is key in studying its properties \citep{SirotkoSibirskaya2020volterraBootstrap,Movahedifar2023closedloopVolterra}.
-Second, the flexible LP proposal is effectively equivalent to adding mixed polynomial terms to a linear regression, meaning it is a semiparametric method and must be analyzed as such.
-Finally, in line with the Generalized IRF (GIRF) approach \citep{Koop1996,potterNonlinearImpulseResponse2000,gourierouxNonlinearInnovationsImpulse2005,terasvirtaModellingNonlinearEconomic2010}, \cite{kanazawaRadialBasisFunctions2020} proposed to use radial basis function neural networks to estimate nonlinear reduced-form GIRFs for the US economy.
-While GIRFs can be essentially characterized as impulse response with more sophisticated conditioning sets, they are plagued by the fact that they do not inherently address the problem of {structural} identification \citep{kilianStructuralVectorAutoregressive2017}.
+\paragraph{Literature Review.} Let us mention some key references directly related to our discussion.
+On the one hand, \cite{jordaEstimationInferenceImpulse2005} already proposed a ``{flexible local projection}'' approach based on the Volterra expansion.
+The flexible LP proposal is effectively equivalent to adding polynomial terms to a linear regression, meaning it is a semiparametric method, and it should be analyzed as such.
+Yet, the Volterra expansion is not formally justified, nor is its truncation, which is key in studying its properties \citep{SirotkoSibirskaya2020volterraBootstrap,Movahedifar2023closedloopVolterra}.
+On the other hand, smoothed LP methods, see e.g. \cite{plagborg-moller2016essays,barnichonImpulseResponseEstimation2019}, can address exclusively concerns of regularity in the shape of estimated impulse responses, but not any potential underlying nonlinearities in the DGP.
+Recently, \cite{goncalvesStatedependentLocalProjections2024} outlined a general, nonparametric LP estimation procedure for nonlinear IRFs, which was later studied in \cite{goncalvesNonparametricLocalProjections2024} under high-level conditions on the functional form of the IRF itself. \cite{gourieroux2023nonlinear} also devise a framework for nonparametric kernel estimation and inference of IRFs via local projections, although they mostly work in the one-dimensional, single lag case.
+Finally, following the Generalized IRF (GIRF) approach \citep{Koop1996,potterNonlinearImpulseResponse2000,gourierouxNonlinearInnovationsImpulse2005,terasvirtaModellingNonlinearEconomic2010}, \cite{kanazawaRadialBasisFunctions2020} proposed to use radial basis function neural networks to estimate nonlinear reduced-form GIRFs for the U.S. economy.
+While GIRFs can be essentially characterized as impulse responses with more sophisticated conditioning sets, they are lacking in that they do not inherently address the problem of {structural} identification \citep{kilianStructuralVectorAutoregressive2017}.